nordic-rse/nordic-rse.github.io/index.md

 A growing number of people in academia combine expertise in programming with an intricate understanding of research.
-Although this combination of skills is extremely valuable, these people lack a formal place in the academic system.
+Although this combination of skills is extremely valuable, RSEs often lack a formal place in the academic system.
 This means there is no easy way to recognize their contribution, to reward them, or to represent their views.
 Without a name, it is difficult for people to rally around a cause, so the term Research Software Engineer was created.
 We are now working to raise awareness of the role and bring the community together.

-Some Research Software Engineers start off as researchers who spend time developing software to progress their research.
+Some research software engineers start as researchers who spend time developing software to progress their research.
 Because they enjoy this work and have invested in developing specialist skills, they continue to focus on software and its use in research.
 Others start off from a more conventional